-I have had the pleasure of speaking with many JPEL US\$ Equity Shareholders and hope to continue to do so in the coming fiscal year.
-Both JPEL's Board and Manager remain focused on maximising value in the portfolio and returning capital to US\$ Equity Shareholders.
+Both the Board and Manager are working closely and remain focused on maximising value in the portfolio and returning capital to US\$ Equity Shareholders.
 In conclusion, I would like to thank shareholders for the support that they have placed in the Company.